It is not an easy thing to acknowledge that you have a toxic family member.

 If someone in your family jeopardizes your carefully balanced house of cards, then it might be time to consider letting them go.

 If this sounds a little too vague, you can ask yourself these questions:

 - Has this person ever abused you?
 Abuse includes: physically, mentally, emotionally, or sexually.
 If the answer is yes, then permit yourself to walk away.
 As a child, you may have felt you had no choice, so you learned to cope and tell yourself that it wasn’t as bad as it could have been.
 My therapist tells me this is a common coping mechanism because the brain wants to survive.
 You are an adult now, and you can thrive!
 Love yourself and stop putting yourself in situations that create undue anxiety.

 - Do you have positive interactions with this person, or are you constantly feeling like they have sucked your will to live?
 You deserve happy interactions, and if this person can not respect boundaries or enjoys leaving you in an anxious state, then it is time to say goodbye!

 - Are you dealing with someone who only cares about themselves?
 Do they always remind you of all the things you have done to them, or how you are solely responsible for the rift?
 When you try to explain to them how you want to try and leave the past behind you and build a healthy relationship, do they completely ignore your wishes?

-If you have answered yes to any of these questions, then it is more than likely that it is time to cut ties.
+Did you answer yes to any of these questions, then it is more than likely that it is time to cut ties.

 Trying to swim through the emotion-filled sea of your mental health is impossible to do with a cement block tied to your ankle.